octo-technology/OpenTezos/docs/michelson/tutorial.md

 ##### More stack operator (`DIP`, `CMPLE`)

 This principle of duplicating the top two elements of the stack and comparing them to choose one of them is a common pattern.
-Some syntactic sugar (macros) has been introduced in the Michelson language so as to ease on those common patterns.
+Some syntactic sugar (i.e. a "shortcut" instruction that combines many of the language's basic instructions) or(macros) has been introduced in the Michelson language so as to ease these common patterns.

 For example the macro `CMPLE` stands for `COMPARE; LE`.
 A more exhaustive list is available in the "macros" section.